Immigration to Japan: Illegal immigration

-According to Ministry of Justice (MOJ) estimates, the number of foreign nationals staying illegally in Japan beyond their authorized period of stay dropped to approximately 71,000 as of July 1, 2025.
+According to Ministry of Justice (MOJ) estimates, the number of foreign nationals staying illegally in Japan beyond their authorized period of stay dropped to approximately 71,000 as of 1 July 2025.
 Illegal immigrant numbers had peaked at approximately 300,000 in May 1993, but have been gradually reduced through a combination of stricter enforcement of border controls, workplace monitoring and an expansion of government-run foreign worker programs for those seeking a legal route to short term employment opportunities in Japan.

 Border controls at ports of entry for foreign nationals include examination of personal identification documentation, finger printing and photo recording.
 Security at both air and maritime ports is closely controlled.
 As a result, according to MOJ data, the single largest source of illegal immigrants in Japan are those foreign nationals found to have stayed illegally beyond the 90 day time period of the temporary visitor visa.

 Immigrant integration into Japanese society

 Naturalisation

 In 2015, 9,469 applications for Japanese citizenship were approved.
 The number of foreign residents in Japan applying to naturalize and obtain Japanese citizenship peaked in 2008 at more than 16,000, but declined to 12,442 in 2015.
 Processing of applications can take up to 18 months.
 Application criteria are set deliberately high and inspectors are granted a degree of discretion in interpretation of eligibility and good conduct criteria.
 Apart from the requirement to renounce foreign citizenship, naturalization criteria are similar to other developed countries such as the US, although there is no citizenship test.
 About 80 percent of naturalization applications in Japan are approved, compared to about 90 percent in the US.

 Most of the decline in applications is accounted for by a steep reduction in the number of Japan-born Koreans taking Japanese citizenship.
 Historically the bulk of those taking Japanese citizenship have not been new immigrants but rather Special Permanent Residents; Japan-born descendants of Koreans and Taiwanese who remained in Japan at the end of the Second World War.
+Since 1989, 251,753 Koreans (Zainichi, Chōsen-seki and citizens of South Korea) have naturalized in Japan and 127,223 Chinese citizens have naturalized in Japan.